openmainframeproject/feilong/doc/source/setuphttpd.rst

     # curl http://localhost:8080/ -H "Content-Type:application/json" -H 'X-Auth-Token:eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJleHAiOjE1MTI1NDQyODJ9.TVlcQb_QuUPJ37cRyzZqroR6kLZ-5zH2-tliIkhsQ1A'
     {"rs": 0, "overallRC": 0, "modID": null, "rc": 0, "output": {"min_version": "1.0", "version": "1.0", "max_version": "1.0"}, "errmsg": ""}

-If you use ZVMCONNECTOR as a client, you can save admin-token-file as /etc/zvmsdk/token.dat and change this file's owner to user zvmsdk.
+If you use ZVMConnector as a client, you can save admin-token-file as /etc/zvmsdk/token.dat and change this file's owner to user zvmsdk.
 Now, you have a easier way to use token now:

 .. code-block:: text